Intuit Quickbooks Sync With Square FAQs

 - Invoice details: Including items and quantities sold, discounts, shipping costs, and taxes applied.

-- Fees: Square processing fees and bank deposit fees.
+- Fees: Square processing fees and bank transfer fees.

 What do I need to know before I connect to Sync with Square?